How to Apply for Financial Aid

 Our staff is available year-round to answer your questions, inform you about the full range of financial aid resources available to students and parents, as well as help you apply for financial aid.
 You can trust that our staff will offer you the best funding options available to you depending upon the timing of your application for aid, your level of financial need, and availability of funding.

 In addition to the information below, please feel free to view the video tutorials (in the left column of this page) on how to get started.
 Please note that the full series of tutorial videos are available by clicking here.

 To apply for most types of aid, students must complete a Free Application for Federal Student Aid (FAFSA).
 When completing the FAFSA, you will need to follow the steps listed below:

 - Gather the information required to apply: current tax information, W2s, driver's license number, social security number, etc.

-- Apply for a pin number at www.pin.ed.gov.
-If you are classified as a dependent, one of your parents will also need to apply for a pin number
+- Apply for an FSA ID by clicking here.
+If you are classified as a dependent, one of your parents will need to apply for an FSA ID as well.

 - Access FAFSA on the web at www.fafsa.gov and click "Start Here"

 - Choose appropriate school year and begin your FAFSA

 - At the end of the FAFSA, you will need to enter our Federal School Code which is 005447

 - Submit your FAFSA and make sure you receive a confirmation number